I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

-Bahamut (FFIII onward) is actually from D&D mythology, where Bahamut is the Platinum Dragon, king of dragons.
+- Bahamut (FFIII onward) This summon is actually from D&D mythology, where Bahamut is the Platinum Dragon, king of dragons.
 Jorge Borges claims that Bahamut is a vast fish from Arabian mythology on whose head the world rests.

-Brynhildr (FFXIII), aka Brunnhilde, is a warrior-maiden from Norse Mythology, a valkyrie.
+- Brynhildr (FFXIII), aka Brunnhilde: This summon is a warrior-maiden from Norse Mythology, a valkyrie.

 What Does "Eidolon" Mean, Anyway?

-I've read that Final Fantasy summons are called, simply, "Summoned Beasts" (or maybe "summons beasts") in the original Japanese games.
+I've read that Final Fantasy summons are simply called "Summoned Beasts" (or maybe "summons beasts") in the original Japanese games.
 It's only the foreign ports of Final Fantasy that change what they are called from game to game.
 (Would a Japanese speaker please confirm that for us?)

 In several games, summons are called eidolons.
 This word is from Greek mythology: eidolons are spirits (daimones) or ghosts of the dead that possess the living.
-Translated "phantoms" since their name comes from eidos, "appearance, form, manifestation."
-Interestingly, I've heard that Espers, eidolons, aeons, etc are all called simply, "summoned beasts" in the original Japanese games (I need someone to confirm this).
+Translated "phantoms" since their name comes from eidos, meaning "appearance, form, or manifestation."

 Final Fantasy Summons I-Q

-Ifrit (FFIII onward): A kind of djinni from Arabian folklore, more often transliterated Efreet.
+- Ifrit (FFIII onward): A kind of djinni from Arabian folklore, more often transliterated Efreet.
 They appear frequently in the Thousand and One Nights as demon-like figures.
-They fly -- I haven't found references to horns, but wouldn't be surprised -- and are sometimes associated with fire and/or sandstorms.
+They fly—I haven't found references to horns, but wouldn't be surprised—and they are sometimes associated with fire and/or sandstorms.

-Ixion (Final Fantasy X) is a rather Cain-like figure in Greek mythology: the first kinslayer, he first wins the pity of Zeus, but then his wrath, after Ixion falls in love with Hera.
-Zeus fashions a false Hera from a cloud for him to bed; from this union comes the half-man, half-horse centaurs -- there are horses all through Ixion's story, but no unicorns!
+- Ixion (FFX): This summon is a rather Cain-like figure in Greek mythology: the first kinslayer, he first wins the pity of Zeus, but then his wrath, after Ixion falls in love with Hera.
+Zeus fashions a false Hera from a cloud for him to bed; from this union comes the half-man, half-horse centaurs—there are horses all through Ixion's story, but no unicorns!
 He is slain by a thunderbolt and bound to a wheel in Hades where he revolves for eternity.
-The connection with equines and thunder is rather tenuous; I renamed this aeon Ki-rin. :)
+The connection with equines and thunder is rather tenuous; I renamed this aeon Ki-rin.

-Kjata (FFVII): According to Borges' Book of Imaginary Beings, from Arabic folklore; I've found no other sources.
-In this myth, the Earth rests on the back of Kujata, a mighty bull, which stands on the back of the primodial fish Leviathan.
+- Kjata (FFVII): According to Borges' Book of Imaginary Beings, this is from Arabic folklore; I've found no other sources.
+In this myth, the Earth rests on the back of Kujata, a mighty bull, which stands on the back of the primordial fish Leviathan.

-Leviathan (FFIII onward) is a giant fish or sea serpent the Book of Job in the Biblical Old Testament; ultimately he is probably a sea monster from older Near Eastern cultures.
+- Leviathan (FFIII onward): This is a giant fish or sea serpent from the Book of Job in the Biblical Old Testament; ultimately he is probably a sea monster from older Near Eastern cultures.
 He is a sea dragon, the aquatic cousin (at least metaphorically) of Behemoth.

-Pandemona (FFVIII): Pandaemonium was the name of the capitol of Hell invented by John Milton in Paradise Lost.
+- Pandemona (FFVIII): Pandaemonium was the name of the capital of Hell invented by John Milton in Paradise Lost.
 It means "every demon."
-The word caught on to mean a general hubbub, chaos.
+The word caught on to mean a general hubbub or chaos.

 What's an "Aeon," Anyway?